Frequently asked questions about territorial intelligence with gastronomic radar for public policy

 The costliest public policy mistake in gastronomic local economic development is designing incentives without knowing where demand actually is: in Latin America, 61% of municipal gastronomic corridor promotion programs allocate budget by administrative criteria (district, borough) rather than by evidence of real traffic and spend, per CAF reviews of territorial competitiveness.
 The technical correction is a Geographic Information System (GIS) that measures demand density, zone-level resilience and linkage gaps with verifiable data, not official perception.
 SATE Institute, with technology ally Masterestaurant S.A.S., operates the Gastronomic Radar as that territorial intelligence layer for evidence-based public policy.

-Without verifiable georeferenced data, gastronomic public policy becomes an exercise in costly institutional intuition: misdirected subsidies, promoted corridors without sufficient foot traffic, and productive linkages that never materialize because producer and restaurant never cross paths on the map.
+Without verifiable georeferenced data, gastronomic public policy collapses into expensive institutional guesswork: misdirected subsidies, corridors promoted without enough foot traffic, and productive linkages that never form because producer and restaurant never meet on the map.

 Side-by-side comparison